AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 ```

-which should show something like
+Which should show something like

 ```
 NAME                                   READY   STATUS           RESTARTS   AGE